 What then must employers and their HR departments do amid this rise in workplace safety and health lapses?

 The employer owes the employee various duties in relation to health and safety at work.
 These duties emanate either from common law or from the statute.
-Workplace Safety and Health Act (WSHA) is enacted to govern these duties.
-The Factories Act was repealed with effect from 1st March 2006, and WSHA came into force.
-With the introduction of WSHA, all workplaces are now covered.
+The Workplace Safety and Health Act (“WSHA”) is enacted to govern these duties, and covers all workplaces.

 In view of the WSHA, Human Resource Practitioners or Safety Coordinators/Officers who are in-charge of workplace safety and health would need to acquire the knowledge and skills to ensure compliance with the legislation.
 Failing which, employers may be made liable for breaches of the Act, and this would extend to both criminal and civil liabilities.

-At the end of this workshop, delegates can be assured that they will be more competent in their understanding of WSHA and its practical application.
+Therefore, this workshop will provide participants with a comprehensive understanding of the legal requirements of the WSHA, and thereby enable them to fulfil their legal duties by properly preventing and managing workplace accidents.
+At the end of this workshop, participants can be assured that they will be more competent in their understanding of the WSHA and its practical applications.